hvianna/audioMotion.js/README.md

 ## Configuration Presets

-The **Full range** and **Octave bands** presets adjust the FFT size, frequency range and smoothing configurations to recommended values for the discrete frequencies and octave bands visualization modes.
+The **Full resolution** and **Octave bands** presets adjust the FFT size, frequency range and smoothing configurations to recommended values for the discrete frequencies and octave bands visualization modes.

 You can tweak any options and save a favorite configuration by clicking the **Save** button.
 You can later revert to this configuration by selecting the **Custom** preset.